Bridging the Gap to Real-World Object-Centric Learning: Implementation Details

 \textbf{Details for Specific Experiments\quad} Here we list settings for experiments aside from our main experiments.

-\begin{itemize}[topsep=0pt] \item Image vs.~Feature Reconstruction.
-In this experiment, we train COCO and combine a ViT-B/16 encoder with different decoders: Slot Attention's spatial broadcast decoder (as detailed in \app{app:subsec:details-baselines}) for image reconstruction and the MLP decoder for feature reconstruction (as detailed above).
+\begin{itemize}[topsep=0pt] \item Insufficiency of Image Reconstruction (\sec{subsec:analysis}).
+In this experiment, we train on COCO using image reconstruction and combine a ViT-B/16 encoder with Slot Attention's spatial broadcast decoder (as detailed in \app{app:subsec:details-baselines}).
 Image reconstruction uses $128 \times 128$ as the target resolution.
 For finetuning, we use a lower learning rate of $4\cdot 10^{-5}$ for the encoder, compared to $4\cdot 10^{-4}$ for Slot Attention and the decoder.
-For training from scratch with feature reconstruction, the target signal is produced by a separate pre-trained ViT, not the encoder being trained from scratch.
-For training a ResNet34 encoder from scratch with feature reconstruction, we use the same encoder architecture as for slot attention (described in \app{app:subsec:details-baselines}).
 All models use 7 slots.
-Other training and architecture settings are the same as for the main experiments. \item Choice of Pre-Trained Encoder.
-In this experiment, we use different pre-trained networks for feature extraction and reconstruction.
+Other training and architecture settings are the same as for the main experiments. \item \looseness-1 Choice of Self-Supervised Method (\sec{subsec:analysis}) and Choice of Pre-Training Method (\sec{app:subsec:choice-pretraining-method}).
+In these experiments, we use different pre-trained networks for feature extraction and reconstruction.
 The specific timm model names used are \texttt{resnet50} (ResNet50, supervised), \texttt{vit\_small\_patch16\_224} (ViT-S/16, supervised), \texttt{vit\_base\_patch16\_224} (ViT-B/16, supervised), \texttt{vit\_small\_patch16\_224\_dino} (ViT-S/16, DINO), \texttt{vit\_base\_patch16\_224\_dino} (ViT-B/16, DINO).
+For MoCo-v3, MSN and MAE, we use the ViT-B/16 implementation of timm with third-party weight releases (referenced above).
 All networks were pre-trained on the ImageNet dataset.
 The ResNet50 encoder uses the features output from the second last block (feature level 3 in timm), resulting in a $1024$-dimensional feature map of size $14 \times 14$.
 Like~\citet{kipf2022conditional}, we add linear positional encoding to this feature map before Slot Attention.
 The ViT encoders use the Transformer decoder whereas for the ResNet encoder, we use the MLP decoder as training with the Transformer decoder did not yield good results.
-All models use 7 slots. \item Choice of Decoder.
-This experiment uses 11 slots for MOVi-C, 6 slots for PASCAL VOC 2012, and 7 slots for COCO.
-For the Transformer decoder on MOVi-C, we use 4 attention heads instead of 8, which produced better results. \end{itemize}
+All models use 7 slots. \item Choice of Decoder (\sec{subsec:analysis}).
+This experiment uses 11 slots for MOVi-C, 6 slots for PASCAL VOC 2012, and 7 slots for COCO. \item Object Property Prediction (\sec{app:subsec:coco-property-prediction}).
+We train the downstream models for \numprint{15000} steps with the Adam optimizer with a starting learning rate of $10^{-3}$ and batch size $64$.
+The learning rate is halved every \numprint{2000} training steps.
+The non-linear predictor is a one-hidden layer MLP with 256 hidden neurons and leaky ReLU activation (slope $0.01$).
+Continuous targets are standardized by computing mean and variance over the training dataset.
+We use center crops as input and filter objects that are not contained in the center crop. \item Comparison of ResNet and Pre-Trained ViT Encoders (\sec{app:subsec:training-encoder-scratch}).
+We train the ResNet models for 300k steps (instead of 500k steps as the models in our main experiments) due to computational constraints, but we found that they can also benefit from longer training. \end{itemize}